Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Introduction

 \section{Introduction}

 All-optical imaging via multimode fibers (MMF) has the potential to become the method of choice for imaging in confined spaces, combining the smallest access diameter with the highest NA \cite{amitonova2016, turtaev2018}.
 The most important application is minimally invasive endoscopy, but other use cases such as product inspection in an industrial setting are notable as well \cite{flusberg2005}.
 Multimode fibers support a large number of optical modes and hence transmit patterns from their input to their output facet.
-However, complex multimode interference makes it challenging to reconstruct the original input; bending of the MMF scrambles the multimode interference.
-Different methods have already been investigated overcoming this, such as spatial wavefront shaping \cite{vellekoop2007, cizmar2011, leonardo2011}, machine learning \cite{borhani2018}, and compressive sensing \cite{amitonova2020}.
-However, so far most MMF imaging methods are based on linear scattering or absorption.
+However, complex multimode interference makes it challenging to reconstruct the original input; bending of the MMF scrambles the multimode interference \cite{ploschner2015}.
+Different methods have already been investigated to overcome this, such as spatial wavefront shaping \cite{cizmar2011, leonardo2011}, machine learning \cite{borhani2018}, and compressive sensing \cite{amitonova2020}.
+The driving force behind these advances is the experimental ability to control light fields in complex media \cite{vellekoop2007,kubby2019,rotter2017}.
+Nowadays, MMFs are showing more and more promise for minimally-invasive endoscopic imaging \cite{cizmar2012,mezil2020,pikalek2019}.
+However, so far most MMF imaging methods are based on linear scattering or absorption \cite{papadopoulos2012,xiong2016,ngom2018,defienne2020}.

 In free-space microscopy, a plethora of special imaging modalities have been devised exploiting nonlinear imaging with ultrashort pulses.
-Nonlinear microscopy has multiple advantages: it reduces out-of-focus background and phototoxicity, allows to initiate highly localized photochemistry in thick samples, and provides optical sectioning that results in higher sensitivity and 3D imaging ability \cite{helmchen2005}.
+Despite its complexity, nonlinear microscopy has multiple advantages.
+Nonlinear methods reduce out-of-focus background and phototoxicity, allow to initiate highly localized photochemistry in thick samples, and provide optical sectioning that results in higher sensitivity and 3D imaging ability \cite{helmchen2005}.
 Considerable efforts have been put into the development of nonlinear endo-microscopy methods \cite{fu2007, andresen2013}.
-Unfortunately, combining ultrashort pulses with MMF imaging is non-trivial, as the modal interference and modal dispersion in a MMF results in a complex spatiotemporal output field \cite{redding2013, pikalek2019}.
-Recently, several nonlinear optical imaging techniques through a single MMF probe have been demonstrated including two-photon excitation microscopy \cite{morales-delgado2015a, turcotte2020}, 3D microfabrication based on two-photon polymerization \cite{morales-delgado2017}, and coherent anti-Stokes Raman scattering (CARS) microscopy \cite{tragardh2019}.
-All these methods of nonlinear imaging require spatial-domain wavefront shaping and consequently control of many spatial modes on the MMF input.
+Unfortunately, combining ultrashort pulses with MMF imaging is non-trivial, as the modal interference and modal dispersion in a MMF results in a complex spatiotemporal output field \cite{redding2013}.
+Despite the fact that for a GRIN fiber this is not so much of an issue \cite{pikalek2019}, step-index MMFs can provide multiple advantages such as better mode mixing and larger NA.